-Many VSI languages adhere to the common calling standard.
+All OpenVMS programming languages comply with the OpenVMS Calling Standard.
 This means that routines written in any of these languages can directly call routines written in any other language.
 Development of applications using multiple languages is simple and straightforward.

 All user-accessible routines in the RTLs follow the appropriate platform calling standard and condition-handling conventions, and most are contained within shareable images.